isadockter/isadockter/README.md

 - 🌱 I’m currently learning **React, TypeScript, with MongoDB and Node**

-- 👨‍💻 All of my projects are available at [www.isadockter.com](www.isadockter.com)
+- 👨‍💻 All of my projects are available <a href="https://www.isadockter.com" target="blank"> here </a>

 - 📫 How to reach me **isadockter@gmail.com**